MCP Protocol Reference¶

 zettelforge_graph¶

 Traverse the STIX 2.1 knowledge graph starting from a given entity.
 Shows relationships such as uses, targets, attributed-to.
+Returns up to 20 paths.

 Request: